Scatter plot

 By default, scatter plot axes are displayed on a linear scale.
 One or both axes can be displayed on a logarithmic scale by checking the Log axis check box in the Axes section of the Chart Properties pane.

-Logarithmic scales are useful when visualizing data with large positive skew in which the majority of data points have a small value, with a few data points with very large values.
+Logarithmic scales are useful when visualizing data with a large positive skew in which the majority of data points have a small value, with a few data points with very large values.
 Changing the scale of the axis does not change the value of the data, only the way it is displayed.

 Linear scales are based on addition, and logarithmic scales are based on multiplication.